tamikazi/AWS-Solutions-Architect/Terms/Technical Terms.md

 	- cryptographic network protocol for operating network services securely over an unsecured network
 	- its most notable applications are remote login and command-line execution
 	- SSH applications are based on a client–server architecture, connecting an SSH client instance with an SSH server.
+- **Unicast IP**: one server holds one IP
+- **Anycast IP**: all servers hold the same IP address and the client is routed to the closest one